 Rather than constantly upscaling in an effort to “keep up”, Schor recommends downshifting to bring your lifestyle into alignment with your values.

-[tweetthis]Rather than constantly upscaling in an effort to “keep up”, bring your lifestyle into alignment with your values.” quote=” Rather than constantly upscaling in an effort to “keep up”, bring your lifestyle into alignment with your values.”]
+[clickToTweet tweet=” Rather than constantly upscaling in an effort to “keep up”, bring your lifestyle into alignment with your values.” quote=” Rather than constantly upscaling in an effort to “keep up”, bring your lifestyle into alignment with your values.”]

-Many Americans get so caught up in the pursuit of more income to support their inflated standard of living, that they lose touch with their priorities- they have no time for the things they care about most, they don’t believe in the work they’re doing, etc. This realization becomes the catalyst for the downshift.
+Many Americans get so caught up in the pursuit of more income to support their inflated standard of living, that they lose touch with their priorities.
+They have no time for the things they care about most, they don’t believe in the work they’re doing, etc. And this realization becomes the catalyst for the downshift.

 Will you live a life of constant dissatisfaction, feeling like you never have enough because you can’t possibly spend on par with millionaire reality stars?

 Or will you model your lifestyle on those prioritizing their time and experiences over possessions and things?

 Or maybe you fall somewhere in the middle?